 5. Pick Up A Side Hustle

 Side hustle!
 Side hustle!
 I often get asked by my friends what side hustle should they pick up that won’t waste time.
 I always tell them it truly depends on what you love doing.
-Picking up a side hustle is a great way to make extra money pretty quick.
+Picking up a side hustle is a great way to make extra money pretty quickly.

 Some quick side hustles that I like to do to make extra money are survey and opinion sites such as the following legit ones below:

 Another great way to make extra money if you have a car is through Uber!
 My husband is a music producer and often drives Uber to make extra money each week.
 He normally makes around $400 extra each week by driving Uber.
 If you are looking for more ways to make extra money this month read this post!
-It shares some my all-time favorite ways to make money as a Creative!
+It shares some of my all-time favorite ways to make money as a Creative!